armandofox/armandofox.github.io/_pages/random.md

 I am a bibliophile.
 That is, not only do I love reading, I love books and all things associated with them.
-I can and do spend hours in used bookstores and libraries; finding good ones is often a major goal when I visit a new city or country.
+I can and do spend hours in used book stores and libraries; finding good ones is often a major goal when I visit a new city or country.

+My all-time favorites in the US are Powell's in Portland and Strand Books in New York.
+My favorite independents in the Bay Area include Bird & Beckett in Glen Park, Moe's in Berkeley, Borderlands in the Mission, and City Lights in North Beach.

 - You can read my [occasional book reviews on Amazon](https://www.amazon.com/gp/profile/amzn1.account.AFVJOUDG4KIYJVQIOKHODUDCCB4Q/ref=cm_cr_dp_d_pdp?ie=UTF8)